Membership Reports - Tips

 - The easiest way to get a list of contacts who are current members is to use the criteria Contact Type Equals Members (this can be done in advanced search and in any type of report).

 - The easiest way to get a list of people are expired members is to use the criteria Contact Type Equals Ex-Member.
-If you wish to exclude cancelled members (and only find expired/lapsed members), include the Membership Status field (status equals cancelled, lapsed, etc.)
+If you wish to exclude cancelled members (and only find expired/lapsed members), include the Membership Status field (the status field contains cancelled, lapsed, etc. Use criteria Membership Status does not equal cancelled to exclude inactive members who cancelled)

-- You can also use the Membership Status field (as a filter) to search for those whose membership is active, lapsed, expired, or cancelled to find active or inactive members (membership status is active or membership status is not active, etc.)
+- You can also use the Membership Status field (as a filter) to search for those whose membership is active, lapsed, expired, or cancelled to find active or inactive members (membership status is active or membership status is not active, etc. However, each membership record per person will have a status - that is, if someone joined in February 2016 and renewed in February they have 2 entries in the membership table.
+Each of those entries has it's own status.
+You need to use the Max function/filter or Last Node field (see Step #9 below) to tell the report to only look at the most recent membership entry when limited by status)

-- When working with memberships, it is ALWAYS better to renew an existing membership than creating a new membership for a contact.
+- When working with memberships, it is ALWAYS better to renew, upgrade, downgrade or transfer an existing membership than creating a new membership for a contact.
 When contacts each have more than one separate membership it makes reporting harder due to having multiple statues (simultaneously having an expired and active membership, having multiple join dates, etc.).
 Below is an example of someone who has two memberships.
 This is going to create reporting difficulties.

 - It can help to think of one membership that has been renewed several times as a continuous chain, where each membership period in that chain is a link in the chain.
 For example, if your memberships last for one year and Joe Smith joins on 2/14/2015, renews on 2/13/2016 and renews again on 2/13/2017, he has three links in his membership chain: